There are three different types of mammals, and I wanted to explain what these three groups are.

 Placental mammals feed their young ones exclusively on milk during the first few days after birth.
-They have nipples from which their babies suckle to get the necessary nourishment for them to grow and thrive.
+They have nipples from which their babies suckle to get the necessary nourishment to grow and thrive.

 They gradually evolved and took over different ecological niches left bare when the dinosaurs disappeared.
-They also increased in size with some mammals such as primates developing specialized hands and feet.
+They also increased in size, with some mammals such as primates developing specialized hands and feet.

 With time, the groups expanded to various continents such as Africa, North America, and South America.